|Campus setting||Information not available|

 The variety of food offered is diverse, and students may choose from a wide selection.
 Vegetarian and vegan entrees are served daily along with a well-stocked salad bar.
 Students may also prepare their own meals in woks.
 Three meals are served daily on weekdays.
 Brunch and dinner are served daily on the weekends.
 The dining commons closes during Thanksgiving break, spring break, and after the last day of Hampshire College exams during the fall semester and after graduation in the spring.

-Courses available 10Agriculture & Related Subjects 2 Architecture, Building & Planning 1 Business and Management 1 Computer Science and IT 1 Creative Arts & Design 1 Humanities & Social Sciences 3 Mass Communication & Media 1
+Courses available 10Agriculture Studies 2 Architecture, Building 1 Business, Management 1 Computer Science, IT 1 Creative Arts & Design 1 Humanities & Social Sciences 3 Mass Communication & Media 1

 Be the first one!